 “Because of their acidity, unseasoned (i.e., no vegetables or herbs) fully dried tomatoes may be safely stored in oil at room temperature.
 (Refrigeration may delay rancidity, however).
 The tomatoes will soften more if quickly dipped in bottled lemon or lime juice before being placed in the oil.
 The tomatoes can be flavored with dried herbs and garlic.
 NOTE: Dried tomatoes-in-oil mixtures with [fresh] garlic and/or herbs MUST be refrigerated and used within 4 days or frozen for long-term storage.”

 Note the words we italicized in bold: The tomatoes must be fully dried and only dried herbs and dried garlic can be used, otherwise the tomatoes in oil need to be stored in the fridge and used within 4 days or frozen.
+Nevertheless, to play it extra safe we recommend storing the jars in the fridge.

 How To Use Sun-Dried Recipes in Cooking